probmods/probmods2/exercises/02-generative-models.md

 c) Why are the probabilities different for the last two?
 Explain both in terms of the probability calculations you did and in terms of the "causal" process of evaluating and making random choices.

+-->

-## Exercise 6
+## Exercise 5

-Use the rules of probability, described above, to compute the probability that the geometric distribution defined by the following stochastic recursion returns the number 5.
+Use the rules of probability to compute the probability that the geometric distribution defined by the following stochastic recursion returns the number 5.
+Check your answer by using `Infer`.

 ~~~~
 var geometric = function(p) {
   return flip(p) ?
-0 : 1 + geometric(p);
+0 : 1 + geometric(p)
 };
 ~~~~

-## Exercise 7
+## Exercise 6

 Convert the following probability table to a compact Church program: